thoughtbot/backbone-js-on-rails/release/book.md

         show.jst.ejs
 ````

-In Rails 3.1, jQuery is provided by the `jquery-rails` gem, and no longer
+In Rails 3.1 and above, jQuery is provided by the `jquery-rails` gem, and no
-needs to be included in your directory structure.
+longer needs to be included in your directory structure.

 Using Sprockets' preprocessors, we can use templates as before.
 Here, we're
 using the EJS template preprocessor to provide the same functionality as